warezoid/bitcointags/docs/DOCUMENTATION.md

 ## Introduction

+## Contact

 ## Terminology
 - **Tag**: HTML element that Bitcointags adds to the page.
 You can see the tag below.
 - **DOM (Document object model)**: Structured tree model of the document, where each element of the document is represented as an object.
 For more information, you can visit [Document Object Model](https://wikipedia.org/wiki/Document_Object_Model) on [Wikipedia](https://wikipedia.org).
+- **GUI (Graphical User Interface)**: In the context of Bitcointags, the GUI can be understood as the extension's popup window.

 ## Functional Principles